irenaJura/udacity-react-google-maps-project/README.md

 ## Offline use

-The app uses a service worker to cache responses to requests, so that vissited pages can be re-visited in offline mode.
+The app uses a service worker to cache responses to requests, so that visited pages can be re-visited in offline mode.
+This Service worker is enabled in production build.
+To test it locally build the application by typing npm run build and start an http server from your build directory.
+See here https://www.npmjs.com/package/http-server for more info.